Skip to main content

 The MCP server exposes gen tools plus core LocalGPT tools:

-Gen Tools (28 tools)
+Gen Tools (32 core tools)

 • Scene querygen_scene_info, gen_screenshot, gen_entity_info

-• Entity creationgen_spawn_primitive, gen_spawn_entities, gen_spawn_mesh, gen_load_gltf
+• Entity creationgen_spawn_primitive, gen_spawn_batch, gen_spawn_mesh, gen_load_gltf

-• Entity modificationgen_modify_entity, gen_modify_entities, gen_delete_entity, gen_delete_entities
+• Entity modificationgen_modify_entity, gen_modify_batch, gen_delete_entity, gen_delete_batch

 • Camera & environmentgen_set_camera, gen_set_light, gen_set_environment